bashanbro/MultiplePrecisionToolbox/README.md

 ## Multiple Precision Toolbox for MATLAB on windows 10 x64

 This is a prebuild of Ben Barrowes' Multiple Precision Toolbox for MATLAB that runs on windows 10 x64.
 All C codes were compiled into .mexw64 files!

 MANY THANKS to Ben Barrowes!
 Just Enjoy!

+## Compiler Environment
 Platform: Windows 10 (21H2) X64
 Version: Matlab R2022a
 Compiler: MinGW64